Flood Alerts, News, Road & Other Closures

 This page is updated as additional closings/issues are reported, but the listings may not be comprehensive due to fast-changing flood conditions.

-- Mertz Road between Highway H and Ell Road
+- Mertz Road at Highway H and Ell Road

 St. Charles County Parks Closures